 This information is accurate as of August 2019.
 Terms apply.

 The best $500 credit card bonus offer is the Capital One Venture Rewards card, which gives 50,000 miles, worth $500 in travel, for spending $3,000 in the first 3 months.
 Plus, you can double that amount by spending $20,000 in the first 12 months.
 After that, the card keeps the rewards flying with 2 miles per $1 on all purchases.
 There’s an annual fee of $95.… read full answer

 Chase Sapphire Preferred is another card worth considering for a $500+ credit card bonus.
 It offers 80,000 points for spending $4,000 in the first 3 months.
-That’s worth $625 when used toward travel or $500 in cash.
+That’s worth $1,000 when used toward travel or $800 in cash.
 Preferred charges an annual fee of $95.

 There’s also Chase Sapphire Reserve, which charges a $550 annual fee.
 Its initial bonus is 50,000 points for spending $4,000 in the first 3 months.
 But it’s worth $750 toward travel or $600 toward cash.
 And the card also gives a $300 annual travel credit and a Priority Pass Select lounge membership.